 “What I especially think that Gluu contributed to (the development process, red.), is to create a clearer picture of the concrete implementation and how it is going to happen.”

-Rasmus then talks about the importance of organising the company around its best practice and know-how, in the beginning of development process.
+Rasmus then talks about the importance of organising the company around its best practice and know-how, at the beginning of the development process.
 And even though you might have a good idea of where you are going, Rasmus adds, then Gluu gives you the opportunity to exemplify and illustrate where you are going to work with your know-how in the future.

-“That is what is so cool about Gluu, to have decided upon a tool in advance, because it simply helps create a clearer language about: Where are we going?
+“That is what is so cool about Gluu, to have decided upon a tool in advance because it simply helps create a clearer language about: Where are we going?
 Which concrete results are you looking for?
-It has definitely had a great importance and helped our clients to get a clearer picture of what exactly they can expect from our project.”
+It has definitely had great importance and helped our clients to get a clearer picture of what exactly they can expect from our project.”